UMD-INST377/Group-Project-Base/README.md

 ### API

 We utalized a database from INST327
-* Our database is constructed of 7 tables and holds data on genres, songs, artists, and their respective characteristics from the years 1921-2020
+* Our database is constructed of 7 tables and holds data from Spotify on genres, songs, artists, and their respective characteristics from the years 1921-2020
 * `'GET'` is what allows the user to retrieve the data from our databases.
 When the top ten songs and albums display and the search results are acquired it is by using the `'GET'` function
 * `'POST'` is what allows the user to input their own information to the databse.
 The Custom Input page uses the `'POST'` method for when the user adds a song using the form.